carafelix/pandiff-vscode/README.md

 ## Known Issues

-- Poor implementation for getting hashes
-- uses exec on cli for pandiff and git pandiff
+- Uses exec on cli for accessing pandiff
-- extension limited to epub, .odt, txt, md, html, docx just for the showQuickPick
+- Extension limited to epub, .odt, txt, md, html, docx just for the showQuickPick

 ## Release Notes